 On average, one second of recording requires 1000-2000 bytes on the memory card, and the average 16 GB card is enough for 100..200 days of sailing.
 The Device does not require configuration, and automatic deletion of old data means you do not have to worry about running out of space.
 Plug the Device into your onboard network, insert the card, and you can forget about it until you need the data.
 Covert installation is also supported, it may be useful if you rent out your yacht.

-Voyage Recorder also can play recorderd messages to a physical CAN network (see section IX. of Manual).
+Voyage Recorder also can play recorderd messages to a physical CAN network (see section X. of Manual).
 This feature is targeted at developers, and may help to demonstrate, test and emulate equipment.
-Note that Voyage Recorder may record and play messages not only in NMEA 2000 networks, but on any network which works at 250 kbps speed, for example in J1939 network.
+Note that Voyage Recorder may record and play messages not only in NMEA 2000 networks, but on any network which works at 50, 125, 250, 500 or 1000 kbps speed, for example in J1939 network.

 Order now and get our special offer: free world wide delivery!

-The Recorder is designed for operation in an NMEA 2000 network and is compatible with a wide range of equipment supporting this protocol.
+The Recorder is designed for operation in an NMEA 2000 network, and is certified by National Marine Electronics Association.
+All models are compatible with a wide range of equipment supporting NMEA 2000.
 Raymarine SeaTalk NG, Simrad SimNet, and Furuno CAN networks are branded versions of NMEA 2000 and differ only by connector type.
 Garmin uses the NMEA 2000 Micro connector in its devices, which is compatible with the DeviceNet Micro connector.